Diego-Llanes/resume/silver-dev-cv/cv.typ

   location: "Remote, Richland, WA, USA",
   date: "Jul 2022 - Present",
   description: [
-    - Benchmarked Differentiable Predictive Control against Deep Reinforcement Learning algorithms for building control systems and contributed to open-source projects.
+    - Benchmarked Differentiable Predictive Control against traditional Deep Reinforcement Learning algorithms for building control systems and contributed to open-source projects.
     - Collaborated with domain experts to model building energy dynamics and optimize control policies for energy efficiency.
+    - Created multiple physics-based dynamical systems for the training and evaluation of control agents.
     - Developed a strong foundation in control theory, reinforcement learning, and differentiable programming for real-world applications.
   ],
 )